About

 What I don’t believe in is bullshit dogma, wines that are made in factories, restriction of choice for the consumer or anything else that commodifies wine.
 I focus on educating and inspiring those around me to choose wines that are based less on scores and more on what gives them their sense of place.
 A sense of place is the result of soil, weather, the vine and the winemaker all working together in harmony to produce a bottle of wine that is unmistakable in its origin.
 Most wines out there don’t qualify, but the ones that do are nothing short of inspiring.

-I once appeared on the FOX Business Network, but didn’t think to wear my Rupert (from Family Guy) T-Shirt during my appearance.
-I have taught wine classes at some of the best restaurants in New Jersey, including Alice’s Restaurant in Lake Hopatcong.
-The Jersey Girl Cafe in Hamilton and Uproot Restaurant in Warren, New Jersey.
+I’ve appeared on the FOX Business Network.
+I also teach wine classes at some of the best restaurants in New Jersey, including Alice’s Restaurant in Lake Hopatcong, The Jersey Girl Cafe in Hamilton and Uproot Restaurant in Warren, New Jersey.

 -John